Sunday, January 29, 2023

 The CryptO'pinion?

 I've enjoyed Rotor but not nearly as much as I should have.
 Don't get me wrong, Rotor has some good points like the training missions and groovy graphics.
-However, it then complicates what should be a fun shooter for no decent reason at all.
-The worst is the absolute necessity to upgrade your ship rather than it being optional.
-That doesn't make any sense.
+However, it complicates what should be a fun shooter for no decent reason.
+The worst is the necessity of ship upgrades during the game rather than after each stage.

-There's a lot to moan about I guess?
-Well, believe it or not, I have enjoyed Rotor because it's nice to play something new.
-But let's not kid ourselves, it's bordering on mediocre when compared to Thrust and Oids.
+There's a lot to moan about, I guess?
+I have enjoyed Rotor, it's good to play and something new.
+But let's not kid ourselves, it's bordering on mediocre compared to Thrust and Oids.
 Close but no cigar!

 PP has adapted Rotor to be run from a hard drive and Old Games Finder has the floppy disks.